earthly/website/blog/_posts/2022-01-13-golang-sqlite.md

 }
 ~~~

-However, time values come in from the driver as values `time.Time` and get mapped to other values using `convertAssign` like this:
+However, time values come in from the driver as `time.Time` and get mapped to other values using `convertAssign` like this:

 ~~~{.go caption="database/sql/convert.go"}
 case time.Time: